 In order for users to effectively familiarize themselves with your project, here are a few guidelines to help best present your content in Walkthrough form.

 - Unique layout: Walkthroughs are presented in a side panel (310 pixels in width) on the right hand side of Google Cloud Console.

-- Navigation: Users can move through the tutorial using the 'Continue' and 'Back' buttons.
+- Navigation: Users can move through the Walkthrough using the 'Continue' and 'Back' buttons.
 Note, to progress through a revisited step, the button is 'Forward' (instead of 'Continue').
-Users also have the choice of quitting the tutorial with 'Cancel Tutorial' and can later resume from where they left off.
+Users also have the choice of quitting the Walkthrough with 'Cancel Tutorial' and can later resume from where they left off.

-- Code to-go: You can include code snippets in your tutorial.
+- Code to-go: You can include code snippets in your Walkthrough.
 They'll be code formatted with this inline icon, , to allow users to paste these snippets into Cloud Shell directly.

-Console session with tutorial pane open on the right hand side.
+Console session with Walkthrough pane open on the right hand side.
 Users can copy code directly into Cloud Shell using the inline icon and can move between pages using 'Back' and 'Continue'.

-- Keep it light: Tutorials should be informative and helpful in tone but not overly formal.
+- Keep it light: Walkthroughs should be informative and helpful in tone but not overly formal.

 - You, the user: Use second person pronouns (do use: you, your; don't use: we, I, our, etc.)

 - Explain cause and effect: When asking users to carry out a step, explain the reasoning behind the action and the expected result.

 - Have focused goals: Before writing the content for your Walkthrough, establish a well-defined goal you want your users to accomplish.
 Craft your Walkthrough keeping this goal in mind.

 |On the next page, you'll learn how to create a new Walkthrough.||Continue on to the next step to start setting up your Walkthrough.||Focus on the user; use of active voice

 ``` gcloud projects list --format="table[box,title=Projects](name, projectId)" ```